VAE-KRnet and its applications to variational Bayes: KRnet - An invertible transport map

 \subsection{Main structure of KRnet}

 We are now ready to present the main structure of KRnet, which is illustrated in Figure \ref{fig:structure_diagram}.

-KRnet is mainly defined by two loops: outer loop and inner loop, where the outer loop has $K-1$ stages, corresponding to the $K$ mappings $f_i$ in equation \eqref{eqn:KR-block}, and the inner loop has $L$ stages, indicating the length of an invertible chain of affine coupling layers. \begin{itemize} \item Outer loop.
+KRnet is mainly defined by two loops: outer loop $f_{[k]}^{\mathsf{outer}}(\cdot)$ and inner loop $f_{[k,i]}^{\mathsf{inner}}(\cdot)$ for a fixed $k$, where the outer loop has $K-1$ stages, corresponding to the $K-1$ mappings $f_i$ in equation \eqref{eqn:KR-block} with $i=2,\ldots,K$, and the inner loop has $L$ stages, indicating the length of a chain of general coupling layers, see figure \ref{fig:structure_diagram}. \begin{itemize} \item Outer loop.
 Let $f^{\mathsf{outer}}_{[k]}$ indicate one iteration of the outer loop.
 We have